notiz-dev/notiz/content/blog/dockerizing-nestjs-with-prisma-and-postgresql.md

 </div>

-Now you can run `npx prisma migrate save --experimental` and `npx prisma migrate save --experimental` or even seed the database if you like.
+Now you can run `npx prisma migrate dev` and seed the database if you like.

 Perfect, now sit back and relax 🏝 and let Docker do the work for you.

+## Perform migrations with Docker

+Checkout how to use `prisma migrate deploy` in the Dockerfile to perform migrations for your testing, staging and production environment.

+<div shortcode="article" routes="/blog/prisma-migrate-deploy-with-docker"></div>